 Your daughter's not alone — lots of older kids (and even some adults) wet the bed.
 The medical term for this is enuresis, and it often runs in families.
 There are many possible causes for enuresis, and it's not something your daughter can help.
 But it is something she can get help for — your doctor can look into why it's occurring and help solve the problem.

-In the meantime, when she goes to sleepovers your daughter should try not to drink a lot of fluids close to bedtime and should use the bathroom right before going to sleep.
+In the meantime, when your daughter goes to sleepovers, she should try not to drink a lot of fluids close to bedtime and should use the bathroom right before going to sleep.
 Luckily, most people with enuresis eventually outgrow it.

 |National Kidney Foundation (NKF) NKF seeks to prevent kidney and urinary tract diseases, improve the health and well-being of individuals and families affected by these diseases, and increase the availability of all organs for transplantation.|